robertmartin8/ReasonableDeviations/_posts/2022-02-25-dcf-convexity.md

 This is equivalent to saying that we flip a coin whose outcome determines whether we are in a universe where cash flows grow at 35% every year for 10y, or a universe where cash flows grow at 25% every year for 10y.
 Critically, once the universe has been chosen, there is *zero* volatility in the cash flow growth rate.

+Now consider a modified puzzle, where we choose between:

 - Aco: as before, cash flows grow 30% every year for 10y before entering perpetuity growth.
 - Cco: cash flows grow at $30\% \pm 20\%$, i.e. every year we draw the growth rate from a normal distribution $N(30\%, 10\%^2)$.